vijaysharma9/wpjmcl/readme.txt

 * Added filter for required/optional labels.
 * Added ability for guests to submit companies (but they cannot edit them!).
 * Added tighter integration with the Job Applications plugin (so applications through company manager can be saved in the database).
 Requires Applications 1.5.0.
-* Added confirmation when removing education and experience.
+* Added confirmation when removing perk and experience.
 * Fix - tinymce type checking.
 * Tweak - Filter to disable chosen: job_manager_chosen_enabled (same as job manager core)
 * Tweak - submit_company_form_submit_button_text filter.